juandazapata/juandazapata.github.com/_posts/2013-07-15-using-rvm-in-a-crontab.md

 ---
 If you use rvm and need to run a crontab in your server then you know that it doesn't work out of the box.
-The first thing that you might try to do is something like this:
+The first thing that you might try to do would be something like this:

 <pre>
   <code class='language-bash'>